If you want to start a new habit or change an old habit, what is the one ingredient that makes the difference between failure and success?

 Once you believe that your marketing efforts can actually make a difference for your book sales, then the next thing you must do is develop a cue to help you remember to engage in marketing activities.
 Maybe you decided you will do one or two marketing activities on your lunch break.
 Then lunch will be your cue to engage in marketing.

 Develop a list of marketing activities that you can do each day.
 That way, you are prepared.
 If you need ideas, check out the ideas in “Are You Willing to Commit?” and “10 Daily Book Marketing Activities for 2019”.

 Developing a marketing habit is not easy, but it is a habit that can improve your book sales.
 However, you must believe that marketing will make a difference for the habit to stick.

 Don’t miss out on any of the great information shared in this blog.
 Subscribe to receive each post in your email box.
 Just click here.

-Photo courtesy of Ian Baldwin.
+Photo courtesy of Alexas_Fotos.